-As per my last article(Android Application Penetration testing Part 1), (Android Application Penetration testing Part 2), (Android Application Penetration test part-3) we had look on basic architecture and penetration testing tools and ADB.
-Now let’s see some entry points for android application Penetration testing.
+As per my last article(Part 1), ( Part 2), (part-3) we had a look at basic architecture and penetration testing tools and ADB.
+Now let’s see some entry points for Android application Penetration testing.

 Android Manifest File

-- It provides all details about android application
+- It provides all details about an Android application

 - It declares all permissions

-- It contains declaration of minimum level of API which application requires
+- It contains a declaration of a minimum level of API that application requires

 - minimum Android version required to run the program